JobJourney Logo

 EA salaries vary significantly by executive level, company size, and location.
 C-suite EAs at tech companies in major metros can earn $90K-$130K+.
 Highlight your scope and complexity to command higher compensation.

-Ready to Optimize Your Executive Assistant Resume?
+Ready to Build Your Executive Assistant Resume?